benhills/iceotherm/README.md

-This repository contains a set of models to diagnose slush formation in thermally-drilled glacier boreholes (Hills et al., 2020).
+This repository contains a set of models to diagnose slush formation in thermally-drilled glacier boreholes.
 This work was done to aid in design of a hot-point drill, the Ice Diver, at the Applied Physics Lab, University of Washington.
+Please cite the associated text (Hills et al., 2020) anywhere that this repository is used.

 Physical Description
 ---